 Read feature article below the video

 “There are a thousand hacking at the branches of evil to one who is striking at the root.”
-Henry David Thoreau once said this about humanity and our conniption to feed the very tree of injustice while we concurrently rage against it.
-Well, for every thousand hacking at the branches of evil, there are ten thousand blowing at our candle with their unasked for advice and their not so benevolent intentions.
+Henry David Thoreau once said this about humanity and our tendency to feed the very tree of injustice we love to rage against it.
+Well, for every thousand hacking at the branches of evil, there are ten thousand blowing at our candles with their unasked for advice and their not so benevolent intentions.
 Instead of accepting each other as we are, too many of us make it our aim to change the light of others and make them conform to our image.

-Perhaps peace on earth can be arrived at the minute we stop trying to change the world and others and instead just focus on ourselves.
+Perhaps peace on earth can be attained the minute we stop trying to change the others and instead just focus on ourselves.
 But it much easier to look outward and think we can be the next messiah than have the humility to fix the brokenness within our souls.
-Don’t think I don’t acknowledge my own contribution to the hacks at the branches and know that I too have been and continue to be a candle blower myself.
-After all, I have a website dedicated to reaching others and doing my part to reinvent the world.
+Don’t think I don’t acknowledge my own contribution to these traits of high mindedness I’m speaking of—I too have been and continue to be a candle blower on one too many occasions.
+I can rationalize unleashing hurricanes to meet the gales some like to blow my way, but at the end of the day meeting force with force is the height of foolishness.
+Moreover, I have a website dedicated to reaching people and doing my part to reinvent the world.
 We all struggle in this journey of life to know our limitations and to not try to act like God towards others.

 But there is another category of candle blowers that have it at their core to be malicious with their intentions.
-Instead of trying to change the light of others, there are utterly broken souls who wallow among us who make it their objective to kneecap others and snuff lights all together and sink people into the abyss.
-The more benign form of blowing at candles is excusable in a way for it is done without intent as everyone loves to be the adviser and helper of others.
-Not too many want to walk hand in hand with people and be equal to others for our ego strives to be superior and prove we are the better by “helping” others.
+Instead of trying to change the light of others, there are utterly broken souls who make it their objective to kneecap others and snuff their lights all together—they are torpedoes who love to sink people into the abyss.
+The more benign form of blowing at candles is excusable in a way, it is almost natural for people to be the adviser and helper of others.
+Not too many want to walk hand in hand with people and be equal to others; our ego strives to be superior and prove we are the better by “helping” others.
 But then there are those who prove their superiority by destroying the happiness of others and burying them in the prison of self-doubt and remorse.

-We call them “haters”, those who try to thrive by sucking the soul and spirits of others.
-Except they are not thriving at all, as they continue deviously blowing at the candles of others they are enveloping themselves in a cocoon of bitterness and animus.
-There is a cost to being a candle blower; even though too many times candle blowers are put on pedestals as society bows before them.
-In time those who infuse the universe with antipathy and enmity eventually get done in by their own negative energies.
-No man who thrives by howling flames at their fellow men and women are truly happy.
+We call them “haters”, people who thrive by sucking the soul and spirits of others.
+Except they are not thriving at all; as they continue deviously blowing at the candles of others, they are enveloping themselves in a cocoon of bitterness and animus.
+There is a cost to being a candle blower; in time those who infuse the universe with antipathy and enmity get done in by their own negative energies.
+No man who shines by throwing flames at their fellow men and women is truly happy.
 It is, after all, their own brokenness that makes them want to hobble others.
-Instead of being mad at “haters, in all honesty we should actually hug them because they are hurting children who are throwing temper-tantrums when they attack others.
+Instead of being mad at “haters, we should actually hug them because they are hurting children who are throwing temper-tantrums when they attack others.

-Ignore those who gnaw at our spirits and gnash at our souls and look ahead towards accomplishing our aims.
+Look past people who clutch at our spirits and gnash at our souls and look ahead towards the bigger picture.
 Our time on earth is too short and our lives but a vapor—each minute lost is a time we can never regain.
-Seriously, avoid even looking at the direction of those who harbor hostility in their hearts and let karma deal with those who blow at the candles of others in order to extinguish their light.
-Don’t let the judgement of others deter you from your dreams for some love to blow at our candles in order to diminish our hopes.
-They are only hating on you because you are different and refuse to be mediocre like the candle blowers.
+Seriously, avoid even looking at the direction of those who harbor hostility in their hearts and let karma deal with those who blow at the candles of others.
+Don’t let the judgement of others deter you from your dreams; some love to blow at our candles in order to diminish our hopes—do not let them succeed by acknowledging them.
+They are only hating on you because you are different and refuse to be mediocre like them.

 Most of the time society demands conformity and devalues originality.
-Those who think different and try to blaze their own trails are time and time again tormented and judged at by those who are content with being average.
-Don’t let anyone blow at your candles; the more light you have, you are bound to draw the darkness of others.
-This is what the “Sabbath Epistle” topic is for today, to remain always our true light and to not let the antipathy of others subsume us in their darkness.
+Those who think different and try to blaze their own trails are time and time again tormented and judged by those who are content with being average.
+Don’t let anyone blow at your candles; the more light you have, the more you are bound to draw the darkness of others.
+Always our true light and to not let the antipathy of others subsume us in their darkness.
 I beseech you, do not listen to candle blowers, every person who has made contributions towards humanity has faced unwanted advise to do something different.
 Not too many want to drive the car but boy are there endless millions who love to be backseat drivers.

 “Hatred stirreth up strifes: but love covereth all sins.”
 Proverbs 10:12